atrettel/rkv/README.md

 - Command-line interface (CLI), similar to Git or Taskwarrior.

 - SQLite backend.
+It MUST be possible to perform searches on your own using SQL queries.

 - Emphasis on LaTeX compatibility.
-It should be possible to run the command from a Makefile to generate a LaTeX bibliography file.
+It MUST be possible to run the command from a Makefile to generate a LaTeX bibliography file.

 - Support for multiple languages.
-Some fields should have different values depending on the selected language (titles and abstracts especially).
+Some fields MAY have different values depending on the selected language (titles and abstracts especially).

 - Support for series and periodicals as additional document types.
-Entries for articles should reference their journal rather than specifying the information about the journal themselves.
+Relations between different documents (citation keys) MUST be explicit.
+For example, entries for articles MUST reference their journal rather than specifying the information about the journal themselves.

 - Support for report series.
-It should treat technical reports as items in a series.
-Include accession numbers and report codes organically in the database.
+It MUST treat technical reports as items in a series.
+Accession numbers and report codes MUST be included in the database.

 -------------------------------------------------------------------------------